cronvel/terminal-kit/doc/high-level.md

 * menuItems `array` of menu item text
 * options `object` (optional) of options, where:
 	* y `number` the line where the menu will be displayed, default to the next line
+	* x `number` the column where the menu will be displayed (default: 1)
+	* width `number` the maximum width of the grid menu (default: terminal's width)
 	* style `function` the style of unselected items, default to the current `term`
 	* selectedStyle `function` the style of the selected item, default to `term.inverse`
 	* leftPadding `string` the text to put before a menu item, default to ' '
 	* selectedLeftPadding `string` the text to put before a selected menu item, default to ' '
 	* rightPadding `string` the text to put after a menu item, default to ' '
 	* selectedRightPadding `string` the text to put after a selected menu item, default to ' '
-	* itemMaxWidth `number` the max width for an item, default to the 1/3 of the terminal width
+	* itemMaxWidth `number` the max width for an item, default to the 1/3 of the terminal width or of the specified width option
 	* keyBindings `Object` overide default key bindings, object's keys are Terminal-kit key names, the value is the action (string)
 	* exitOnUnexpectedKey `boolean` if an unexpected key is pressed, it exits, calling the callback with undefined values
 * callback( error , response ), where: